Mtuart/Speedometer/README.md

 **How to install:**
 > Step 1:
   Toss the jar file into your /plugins folder.
+(Download it by clicking on the "Releases" Tab on the right >)

 > Step 2:
   Have Vehicles installed and start your server.